jasonwadsworth/jasonwadsworth.github.io/_posts/2024-05-06-adding-paid-features-to-saas.md

 When you're building a UI that has different levels of permissions it's a good practice to hide things from users that they can't do.
 This limits confusion and generally creates a better user experience.
 How many of you have clicked a button in the AWS console only to be given an error message saying you aren't allowed.
 Not a great experience.

 When dealing with tiers and features you want to take a different approach.
 As we've already said, permissions and features are not the same.
 When you have a feature that is available to the user at a different tier you want the UI to show that to them.
 That doesn't mean it should look like you can do something and it will give you an error when you try it.
-Let's not rebuild the AWS console.
+Let's avoid rebuilding the AWS console experience.
 But you can grey out a button and show a message when the user hovers over it.

 ![AppSync to Step Functions](https://jason.wadsworth.dev/images/2024-05-06/feature-hint.gif)

 Making sure your UI is aware is how you upsell.
-You have users in the app and they may not even realize what your app can do if they paid you a bit more.
+You have users in the app who may not realize what additional capabilities your app offers at higher pricing tiers.
 Tell them!

 ## Dealing With Noisy Neighbors